 Direct producers SHALL emit ruleId.

 Not all existing analysis tools emit the equivalent of a ruleId in their output.
 A SARIF converter which converts the output of such an analysis tool to the SARIF format SHALL NOT set ruleId, and in particular, it SHALL NOT attempt to synthesize it from other information available in the original analysis tool's output.

+NOTE: If a converter were to synthesize a rule id, then two converters for the same tool might synthesize them differently, leading to loss of interoperability.
+For example, a SARIF consumer might mistakenly conclude that two issues, found in SARIF log files created by those two converters, were logically distinct because they had different rule ids.

 Some tools define multiple rules with the same id.
 If there is more than one rule with the desired id, and if the containing run object (§3.12) contains a resources.rules property (§3.12.15, §3.37.3), then instead of containing the rule id, ruleId SHALL contain a string that equals one of the property names in resources.rules.
 To improve the readability of the log file, this property name SHOULD be formed by appending a suffix to the rule id.
 In this case, the "id" property (§3.38.3) of the specified rule object (§3.38) SHALL contains the actual rule id.